derogold/checkpoints/README.md

 ### Setup

-- Right click [this link](https://github.com/derogold/checkpoints/raw/master/checkpoints.csv.7z) and choose `Save link as...` to download the latest checkpoints.csv.7z file
+- Right click [this link](https://ipfs.io/ipfs/Qme8epCxomuZrgyJVqCbqRf5TgCbjkWUUpYca8EBCexHJz/checkpoints.csv) and choose `Save link as...` to download the latest checkpoints.csv file
-- Unpack the checkpoints.csv file from the .7z archive
 - Place checkpoints.csv in the same folder as your DeroGoldd daemon
 - You can get DeroGoldd from here if you don't have it already: https://github.com/derogold/derogold/releases/latest
 - Make sure you shut down any GUI wallets, wallet-api endpoints, or any other instances of DeroGoldd you may run before daemon resync..

-Alternatively, download the individual files checkpoints.csv-000, checkpoints.csv-001 ... checkpoints.csv-00n and then in the same directory where you downloaded the files do the ```cat checkpoints.csv-000 checkpoints.csv-001 checkpoints.csv-002 > checkpoints.csv``` command to join the files into a single checkpoints.csv file.
+Alternatively, ```wget https://ipfs.io/ipfs/Qme8epCxomuZrgyJVqCbqRf5TgCbjkWUUpYca8EBCexHJz/checkpoints.csv``` from your command line to download the checkpoints.csv file.

 ### Usage